Exploit the Versatility of HTML Lists | HTML Goodies

 </html>

-The <select> tag is used to create a drop-down list.
-We also need the <option> tags inside the <select> element to define the available options in the list.
+HTML tag is used to create a drop-down list.
+We also need the or element.

 Attributes